nymtech/nym/documentation/dev-portal/src/events/ccc23/nym-vpn.md

 - `-c` is a path to the [Sandbox config](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) file saved as `sandbox.env`
 - `--entry-gateway-id`: paste one of the values labeled with a key `"identityKey"` (without `" "`) from [here](https://nymvpn.com/en/ccc/api/gateways)
 - `--exit-router-address`: paste one of the values labeled with a key `"address"` (without `" "`) from here [here](https://nymvpn.com/en/ccc/api/gateways)
-- `--enable-wireguard`: Enable the wireguard traffic between the client and the entry gateway
+- `--enable-wireguard`: Enable the wireguard traffic between the client and the entry gateway.
+NymVPN uses Mullvad libraries for wrapping `wireguard-go` and to setup local routing rules to route all traffic to the TUN virtual network device
 - `--wg-ip`: The address of the wireguard interface, you can get it [here](https://nymvpn.com/en/37c3)
 - `--private-key`: get your private key for testing purposes [here](https://nymvpn.com/en/37c3)
 - `--enable-two-hop` is a faster setup where the traffic is routed from the client to Entry Gateway and directly to Exit Gateway (default is 5-hops)